 This post may contain affiliate links.
 The Review Wire may collect a share of sales if you decide to shop from them.
 Please see my full disclosure policy for details.

 I received “The World’s Tallest Toy” Superstructs building set, one of the Limited Edition Sets, for my 7-year-old son.
-Superstructs sets range from starter building rod and connector sets to ‘themed’ products that merge these building elements with popular settings to create solid buildings, ships, vehicles and characters for pretend and fantasy play.
+Superstructs sets range from starter building rod and connector sets to ‘themed’ products that merge these building elements with popular settings to create solid buildings, ships, vehicles, and characters for pretend and fantasy play.

-The world’s Tallest Toy Set will be available after September 20, 2014, and will retail for $54.99.
-The plastic is BPA free and everything is top shelf dishwasher safe.
+The World’s Tallest Toy Set will be available after September 20, 2014, and will retail for $54.99.
+The plastic is BPA-free, and everything is top-shelf dishwasher safe.
 The EVA is a closed-cell foam which makes it impervious to fluids!

-- Check out the Superstructs Building Sets
+- Check out Superstructs Building Sets on eBay

 Disclaimer: I am a member of The Social Media Panel, LLC., which was given the opportunity to review this product.
 Thanks, WabaFun, for sponsoring this post.
 However, the brand or company has not influenced me in any way to provide any type of review other than my true and honest opinions.
 I am disclosing all the information provided in this review according to the information provided in Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.